takeyasu-g/inkprov/REFACTOR_PROPOSAL#2.md

 #### 1. New Home Page

 - Create a personalized Home page as default after login.
-- Show sessions user contributed to with indicators:
+- Show sessions user contributed to:
-  - Available contributions (not locked, new snippet since last contribution).
+  - That are available contributions (not locked, new snippet since last contribution).
-  - Recent activity on completed stories (reactions, views).
+- Show recently completed stories (reactions, views).
 - If no activity, prompt user to create, join, or read sessions.
+- Join new sessions made by others that the current user is not part of (new , popular, not locked, recent activity).
 - Use improved session cards.

 #### 2. Session Card & Lock System Improvements